utkarsh009/heliota/README.md

 3. Local PoW feature is only available for Linux and Mac users who have a 64-bit intel or AMD (x86_64/amd64 architecture) processor.
 4. This commit introduces some new options (see commit message) and has removed the `Replay all unconfirmed Transactions` because it creates unnecessary reattachments everytime you choose it.
 Instead, now you can reattach using the bundle hash.
 <hr><br>

 **NOTE: This commit breaks compatibility with previous commits to some extent.
-Either generate new wallet using your previous seed (you will retain all your balance, just in case you're worried) or insert a `doLocalPoW: 1,` (as depicted in the code block below) in the config file after opening the wallet (when the config file gets decrypted.**<br>
+Either generate new wallet using your previous seed (you will retain all your balance, just in case you're worried) or insert a `doLocalPoW: 1,` (as depicted in the code block below) in the config file after opening the wallet (when the config file gets decrypted).**

 ```
 {
 	'provider': 'YOUR_PROVIDER_HERE',